How to Get Into College With a GED

 • GED College Ready + Credit Score Level: Scoring between 175 and 200 indicates not only a readiness for college-level coursework, but possible eligibility for college credit, depending on the college program.

-Test scores are available in the student’s GED.com account within 3 business days of taking the test.
-The scoring section of the account will also include a detailed report of each subject test’s score and skills the student can work on to improve their score.
+Test scores are typically available in your GED.com account within 24 hours of taking the test, though it can sometimes take up to three business days.
+The scoring section of your account will also include a detailed report of each subject test’s score and skills you can work on to improve their score.

 Can You Go to College With a GED?